numbertheory/dashport/docs/colors.md

 # Formatting text

 The `print` function can take various attributes to change the text.
-These text attributes are available
+These text attributes are available in the [Python curses documentation](https://docs.python.org/3/library/curses.html#curses.ncurses_version).
+Use the constants listed in the table to change the text.
+In the example below, `A_BOLD` is set, which boldens the text.
+Please note, that support for these attributes is very system-dependent, and some attributes may not be available on all systems.

 ```
 from dashport.dash import Dashport, Info